 Newmont Mining (NEM) is shedding its non-core assets to emerge as a much leaner and more cost-efficient organization.
 It’s also steadily working toward reducing its debt, which has been one of the major investor concerns about the company.

 NEM’s recent announcement regarding the Batu Hijau stake sale in Indonesia acted as a positive catalyst.
 It reduced its political risk considerably, and its proportion of gold reserves increased.
 Newmont’s project pipeline also remains strong.
 Its high-margin internal projects should be incrementally positive for its stock.

 Analysts’ revenue estimates

-Over the longer term, the company’s unit costs should fall as new projects with lower unit costs begin.
-Peers (GDX) (RING) Barrick Gold (ABX), Goldcorp (GG), Agnico Eagle Mines (AEM), and Yamana Gold (AUY) have also trimmed costs considerably over the past year.
+Newmont Mining isn’t unique in its cost-reduction efforts.
+Peers (GDX) (RING) Barrick Gold (ABX), Goldcorp (GG), Agnico Eagle Mines (AEM), and Yamana Gold (AUY) have also brought down their costs considerably over the past year.